- Numbers 25:10-29:40

 “Behold, to obey is better than sacrifice, and to listen than the fat of rams.” – I Samuel 15:22.

-This week the message is clearly seen in our reading.
-We need to decide daily to be obedient to God.
+Daily obedience to God is becomes a lifestyle.
 From the readings, we can find how disobedience affected Moses and Aaron.
 At the same time, we can see how obedience rewarded Joshua, Caleb, and Elijah.

 Questions for Reflection: